Arthur Marshall (broadcaster): Later career

 During and immediately after World War II, Marshall had some success on radio and the stage.
 His wartime radio programme A Date with Nurse Dugdale was popular, and he wrote numerous revue sketches for performers such as Hermione Gingold.
 He appeared on radio and TV occasionally and published books of humorous pieces among other writings.
 The most widely known of these were his skits on the life and antics of girls at private schools.
 From a relatively early age he had been an ardent admirer of the girls' school stories of Angela Brazil.
 He found them hilarious, although he noted "Miss Brazil had, of course, no comic intention when she started, in 1906, to write her books."
+His writing about girls' school stories has been criticised as misogynist and lacking in substance.

 In 1954 he left Oundle and, after being private secretary to Victor, Lord Rothschild, worked for the London theatrical firm H. M. Tennent.
 In the 1950s, he began work in the theatre in London as a scriptwriter and also began having his humorous books published.
 He adapted the novel Every Third Thought by American writer Dorothea Malm into the play Season of Goodwill.
 This starred Sybil Thorndike and Gwen Ffrangcon-Davies, but was not a success.
 He also wrote the British version of the French play Fleur de Cactus which had been adapted for the American stage by Abe Burrows as Cactus Flower.
 This starred Margaret Leighton and Tony Britton and was a hit on the West End stage, until Leighton left to go to Broadway.